About Us

 Rev. Oliver W. Billups, Jr. was elected Pastor Sept.
 17, 1976 and installed October 1976.

 Under Reverend Oliver W. Billups’ leadership, in 1977, two lots were purchased from Daisy E. Goodwin.
 In 1979, Brothers Ricky Banks, Dorth Blade, Wilbert Hunter were crowned deacons.
+In July 1980 assessments for church programs were deleted and tithing was taught.
 Worship service was extended to each Sunday in the month; a male chorus and a female chorus were organized in 1981.
-In July 1980 assessments for church programs were deleted and tithing was taught.

 A new edifice was completed and dedicated in February 1984.
 In 1991, with the combined efforts of the Pastor and members we purchased a van.
 In 1994, Brothers Artis Wilson and Scott Ward were crowned deacons.
 Junior deacons were also organized.